RePL Multi Rotor Sub7 or Sub25

 Mobile Classroom for Remote Locations.

-CASA Remote Pilot Licence (Drone Licence Training) - Online with instructor led closeout and practical training - Multi Rotor <7kg
+CASA Remote Pilot Licence Multi Rotor sub 25kg (Drone Licence Training), Restricted to 7kg or Unrestricted sub 25kg Licence - Online theory study, with instructor led closeout and practical training, or 4 Day class.

 You will fly our drones for training so you do not need to own your drone to attend this course.
-Our training drones include Mavics, Phantoms and Inspires.
+Our training drones include Mavics, Phantoms and Inspires for sub 7kg training, and S1000s or M600Pro's for sub 25kg training.

-Our RePL courses, updated and approved in June 2017, cover the following topics in detail aligned to RPA operations in Australia:
+Our RePL courses are continuously updated and approved covering the following topics aligned to RPA operations in Australia:

 - Basic Aviation Knowledge